ASTRA - Young Altrusans Membership form

 Student Government Association

 The Student Government Association (SGA) acts as a liaison between MACC students and the College’s faculty and administration.
 Through SGA, students can express themselves collectively in coordinating student activities and making recommendations to President’s Council on matters that benefit the student body and the College.
 Student representatives and officers are elected at the fall and spring picnics held on the Main Campus in Moberly.
-The Dean of Student Services sponsors this organization.
+The Dean of Student Affairs and Enrollment Management sponsors this organization.

 Student Nurse Association